cebrini/100-days-of-code/log.md

 **Thoughts:** I'd be finished with this challenge but for one test that fails NaN isn't being detected for some strange reason and I'm running out of ideas how to fix it.
 May have to cry uncle and ask for help.
 "Everything Be True" isn't the only challenge that is waiting on just one test to pass.
 I have at least one other challenge that is causing me fits.
 Oh well I'll get it eventually.

+### Day 24: Aug 20, 2016

+**Today's Progress:** Completed "Everything Be True" Challenge!

+**Thought:** Solved the problem I was having with  detecting the NaN emelent in the array.
+Solve by going to MDN and reading up on NaN.
+RTFM!
+On to the next challenge!